 - Relaxation and Comfort

 One of the primary benefits of dog splooting is the relaxation and comfort that it provides.
-When a dog sploots, they are able to stretch out its muscles and loosen up any tension, resulting in a more relaxed and comfortable state.
+When a dog sploots, they can stretch out its muscles and loosen up any tension, resulting in a more relaxed and comfortable state.
 This can be especially beneficial for dogs that suffer from joint pain or arthritis, as the stretch can help alleviate some of the discomfort associated with these conditions.

 2. Improved Circulation